RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

     - Using **`stdin`** and **`stdout`** as data streams allows VM instances to be chained together as a processing pipeline.
     - Using **`stdin`** and **`stdout`** as data streams allows modular systems to be created by composition of VM instances.
     - The nature, behaviour and effect of the **`stdin`** and **`stdout`** streams may vary from environment to environment.
+    - The log stream **`stdlog`**, if available, allows Freeputer programs to log information when logging is enabled.
-    - The trace stream **`stdtrc`**, if available, provides accurate trace information when tracing is enabled.
+    - The trace stream **`stdtrc`**, if available, outputs accurate trace information when tracing is enabled.
     - The information provided by **`stdtrc`** may reasonably differ between VM implementations.
+    - There is no means for a Freeputer program to itself write to the **`stdtrc`** stream.
     - Note: a VM may provide additional data streams via VOL.
 1. **User interfaces:**
     - The **`usrin`** and **`usrout`** streams, if available, must represent some kind of user interface.